Nightcrawlercastings.com European Nightcrawler Cocoons (Worm Eggs)

 The newly hatched worms will look like short pink threads.
 They grow rather quickly to recognizable little worms.
 As the little worms grow you will need to divide your population into more bins/beds to avoid them becoming overcrowded.
 IMPORTANT!
 Do not allow them to become crowded.
 If they become crowded they will NOT grow to full size, they will become stunted in growth.They will not attain maximum size if they are overcrowded.

 When the food is consumed (you may begin to see hatchlings) you can add a bit of finely ground vegetable scraps.
 Be sure to cover the scraps with bedding.
 Remember, do not overfeed only add more food after all food has been consumed.
-You can continue to feed our food mixture; or Purina Worm Chow; or vegetable scraps, etc.
+You can continue to feed our food mixture, or vegetable scraps, etc. We supplement Our Worm Food with veggie and fruit scraps and well composted manure.

 This is an interesting link to a video by Cornell University: Vermicompost a Living Soil Amendment.